isomerpages/pa-bukitcanberra/_volunteer-programmes/Health & Wellness/Medical Escort.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			   THK Home for Disabled@Sembawang was established in April 2018 to provide long-term residential care for adults aged between 17 and 55 years old  diagnosed with intellectual disabilities (ID) and/or Autism, Spectrum Disorder (ASD), or other  co-morbidities.<br>
+			   THK Home for Disabled@Sembawang was established in April 2018 to provide long-term residential care for adults (aged between 17 and 55 years old)  diagnosed with intellectual disabilities (ID) and/or Autism, Spectrum Disorder (ASD), or other  co-morbidities.<br>
-<br>We are looking for volunteers to accompany THK Home residents with intellectual disabilities for medical appointment via our in-house transport.
-Volunteers will assist to take down doctor’s instructions and medical collection before disseminating the info to the nursing team.
+<br>We are looking for volunteers to accompany THK Home residents with intellectual disabilities for medical appointments via our in-house transport.
+Volunteers will assist to take down doctor’s instructions, collect medicines, and to disseminate the info to the nursing team.
 		</td>
 	</tr>
 </table>